-While grades are important, the decision for promotion and graduation is based on the composite picture of both academic performance and professional growth and development.
+While grades are important, decisions related to students progression through clinical courses and graduation is based on a composite of academic performance and professional growth and development.
 The Professional Standards and Promotions Committee meets at least once each trimester, and more frequently if needed, to address questions related to promotion and graduation and to determine each student's eligibility for promotion and/or graduation.
 Graduation requirements are outlined for each program under Program Information